BrandNewCongress/welcome/README.md

 We want everyone to be able to contribute to the technology at Brand New Congress and that's why we are organizing everything on Github.
 By keeping discussion on Github issues, we keep all discussion contextualized and saved forever so that we minimize the chance of a project dying if the project's maintainer can't keep working on it.
 Our goal is to create projects that will last for the next few years and be run by volunteers who may need to hand off project ownership to others from time to time.

+## How to contribute

+First, take a look at [the open issues](https://github.com/issues?q=is%3Aopen+is%3Aissue+author%3Asaikat+user%3ABrandNewCongress).
+Claim an issue by leaving a comment saying you are going to try to tackle it.
+If you aren't sure what to work on, look for issues tagged as 'high-priority' and/or 'newbie-friendly'.

-## How to commit a change
+Then, commit some code and submit a change to the relevant project!
 Brand New Congress projects use Gitflow to accept pull requests.
 To submit a change to a project:

 * Fork the project to your own GitHub account (click "Fork" on the project page in GitHub)
 * Create your feature branch (git checkout -b my-new-feature)